awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 1. Under **Conditions**, do the following:
    + For **Threshold type**, choose **Static**\.
    + For **Whenever `CPUUtilization` is**, specify whether you want the value of the metric to be greater than, greater than or equal to, less than, or less than or equal to the threshold to trigger the alarm\.
 Then, under **than**, enter the threshold value that you want to trigger the alarm\.
+**Important**
+For an alarm to use with a scale\-out policy \(alarm high\), make sure you do not choose less than or less than or equal to the threshold\.
+For an alarm to use with a scale\-in policy \(alarm low\), make sure you do not choose greater than or greater than or equal to the threshold\.

 1. Under **Additional configuration**, do the following:
    + For **Datapoints to alarm**, enter the number of data points \(evaluation periods\) during which the metric value must meet the threshold conditions to trigger the alarm\.
 For example, two consecutive periods of 5 minutes would take 10 minutes to trigger the alarm\.